AlphaLyrae0/UVM_Simple_Example/README.md

   Change the path and tool version depending on your environment.
 Same setup is done inside make.bat.

-* Compile and run a test
+* Run a test (Comand Prompt)

+  Besides Makefile for Linux, ./make.bat for Windows is available.
+You can use similar commands as Linux make.

   ```bat
   make